cugu/kaitaigo/Readme.md

 ### Limitations

 - No _io (Most uses can be replaced with [whence](#whence))
 - Accessing nested types with `::` is not allowed
 - No fancy enums
 - No nested endianess
 - No encoding
 - No comparison of string, []byte or custom types
 - No min or max functions
 - fix type inference
 - -2 % 8 = -2
 - xor, ror, rol and zlib only work on bytes
 - float + int fails

 ## Licenses

-The kaitai.go compiler (/cmd) is licensed as [GPLv3](licences/gpl-3.0.txt).
+The kaitaigo compiler (/cmd) is licensed as [GPLv3](licences/gpl-3.0.txt).
 The runtime (/runtime) is licensed under [MIT license](licences/mit.txt).
 Everything else is licensed as [GPLv3](licences/gpl-3.0.txt).